◆ 3 November 1944 - 8 November 1944

 What's a Combat Command?
 Again, according to Wikipedia:

 A Combat Command was a combined-arms military organization of comparable size to a brigade or regiment employed by armored forces of the U.S. Army from 1942 until 1963.
 The structure of combat commands was task-organized and so the forces assigned to a combat command often varied from mission to mission.
+The combat command was a flexible organization that did not have dedicated battalions.
+Instead, tank, armored infantry, and armored field artillery battalions, as well as smaller units of tank destroyers, engineers, and mechanized cavalry were assigned as needed to accomplish any given mission.

 This Combat Command organization would become very helpful to all concerned within the next six weeks when the Germans made their last push in what is known as the Battle of the Bulge.